Top 10 reasons to fight kangaroo slaughter

 Chanel, H&M, Stella McCartney, and Paul Smith (UK)

-Nike (to end using kangaroo leather by 2024)
+Nike and New Balance (to end the worldwide use of kangaroo leather by 2024)

 A closer look at the moral fabric of athletic footwear